LCOGT/takehomeinterview/README.md

 ### Instructions
 To give you some context to the problem, LCO operates a network of _telescopes_ spread out geographically throughout the world at locations we call _sites_.
 Occasionally, we have to take a telescope down for maintenance activities during which they are not operational.
 We refer to these periods as _downtimes_.

-We would like you to create a web application that allows a user to CRUD (create, read, update, delete) downtimes for a telescope at a site.
+We would like you to create a web application that allows a user to perform CRUD (create, read, update, delete) operations on downtimes for a telescope at a site.
 Additionally, we’d like you to visualize these downtimes in a timeline.

 You are free to use any JavaScript/Typescript framework (React, Vue, etc) you are familiar with.
 You may also use any libraries.